TomTilly/tic-tac-toe-js-version/README.md

-# tic-tac-toe-js-version
+# Tic Tac Toe in JavaScript

-Tic Tac Toe in JavaScript
+This Tic Tac Toe game